PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.
 It is also possible to select an axis without a specific direction.

-This section is automatically specified by the program as *not relevant* when the module includes a *circle* perceptual shape.

 If the hands have opposite specifications for axis direction within every applicable axis, select the checkbox for *H1 and H2 move in opposite directions* and continue to fill out the instance of the module as it applies to H1.
 The axis direction for H2 can then be defined implicitly without coding another :ref:`instance` of Movement for each hand.
-This selection does not apply for signs where the hands move along different (sets of) axes, like `TAPE <https://asl-lex.org/visualization/?sign=tape>`.
+This selection does not apply for signs where the hands move along different (sets of) axes, like `TAPE <https://asl-lex.org/visualization/?sign=tape>`_.

 Keep in mind that a single :ref:`instance` of the module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the section on :ref:`Angled axes<angled_axes>` for a visual description of how this works.
 To instead indicate a sequence of movements in different planes or directions, create multiple instances of the Movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once within a module.
 For a movement that travels back and forth along both directions for a given axis, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is *bidirectional* in the :ref:`movement characteristics<movement_chars>` options.
-In the case of bidirectional movements, you should establish a convention for selecting axis direction consistently, such as always selecting the first direction of motion.

-The directions for the horizontal axis as they appear in the movement module depend on the preferences of the user as set in the :ref:`setting_preferences`.
-These adhere to one of two models, relative (:ref:`ipsi<ipsilateral>`/:ref:`contra<contralateral>`) or absolute (toward H1/H2), and these are described in greater detail in :ref:`Symmetry<symmetry_section>`.
-By default, the relative set of options apply for Movement (**as of v.
-0.1.0, only the relative settings are available!**):
+A bidirectional movement may have a specified first direction of motion or remain unspecified.

-* **Horizontal axis: relative** [Default]
+* **Horizontal axis: absolute**

     * **Ipsilateral**, as in `SAUSAGE <https://asl-lex.org/visualization/?sign=sausage>`_
     * **Contralateral**, as in `GAME <https://asl-lex.org/visualization/?sign=game>`_

 OR

-* **Horizontal axis: absolute**
+* **Horizontal axis: relative**

     * **Toward H1**, as in the right hand of `SAUSAGE <https://asl-lex.org/visualization/?sign=sausage>`_ or the left hand of `GAME <https://asl-lex.org/visualization/?sign=game>`_
     * **Toward H2**, as in the left hand of `SAUSAGE <https://asl-lex.org/visualization/?sign=sausage>`_ or the right hand of `GAME <https://asl-lex.org/visualization/?sign=game>`_